hpcleuven/iRODS-User-Training/03_VSC-PRC_Handson_User-Training.md

 ```

 The first thing we need to do is to import the VSCIRODSSession module and create an iRODS session.
 This class is derived from PRC's irods.iRODSSession class, and as such you can still use it to do what PRC is capable off (see https://github.com/irods/python-irodsclient).
-Here, we will focus on the functionality that is added by VSC-PRC
+Here, we will focus on the functionalities that are added by VSC-PRC

 ```py
 from vsc_irods.session import VSCiRODSSession